Yellow Warning - Air Quality

 Today

 EC forecast: A mix of sun and cloud.
-Local smoke.
-Wind becoming northeast 20 km/h this morning then becoming west 20 gusting to 40 this afternoon.
-High 30.
+30 percent chance of showers this afternoon with risk of a thunderstorm.
+Local smoke early this afternoon.
+Wind becoming east 20 km/h gusting to 40 late this afternoon.
+High 37.
 UV index 7 or high.

 Tonight

 EC forecast: Partly cloudy.
-Local smoke.
-Wind west 20 km/h gusting to 40 becoming light this evening.
-Low 16.
+30 percent chance of showers late this evening and after midnight with risk of a thunderstorm.
+Wind east 20 km/h gusting to 40 becoming light this evening.
+Low 20.

 spacer

-Fire Weather Index 8.7 Moderate BC FDR: Low
+Fire Weather Index 15.5 High BC FDR: Moderate

 Moisture Codes